matloff/R-vs.-Python-for-Data-Science/README.md

 There are dozens and dozens of functions like this in R that are especially useful for Data Science but are missing in Python.

+Generally an R data science function will be richer in coverage than its Python counterpart.
+For instance, R's **hist()** functions offers many advanced options, not the case for Python.

 All this is the result of the fact that, indeed, "R is written *by* data scientists, *for* data scientists."